janverschelde/PHCpack/src/Python/PHCpy/doc/source/index.rst

 3. Compute all solutions with the Pieri homotopies.

-4. Verify the solutions with phcsols.
+4. Verify the solutions with solutions.

 5. Generate a instance of the problem known to be fully real.